fraireisaac1/wbla-3pm-es/myles_readme.md

 }
 ```

+Bootstrap has built in functionality for the dropdown, so I did not have to do much for it.

-This allows the dropdown text to be set to the username of the account that the user has logged in with.
+This allows the dropdown text on the navbar to be set to the username of the account that the user has logged in with.

 We used localstorage because it is the only way we know how to make a login page functional.